Derived deformation theory of algebraic structures: Introduction

-However, we can also construct a derived formal moduli problem controling the deformation theory of a $P_{\infty}$-algebra $A$ \emph{in the $\infty$-category $P_{\infty}-Alg$}, which is not the same as deforming the morphism $\psi$ (in a way precised below, the Maurer-Cartan elements are the same in both cases but \emph{the gauge equivalence relation differs}).
-To set up the appropriate framework for such a deformation theory, we introduce the notion of derived prestack group, which can be thought as a family of homotopy formal groups parametrized by a base space.
-In Section~\ref{S:formalgeom}, we apply this formalism to the deformation theory of algebras over properads.
-Briefly, one associates to $A$ an $\infty$-functor
+However, we can also construct a derived formal moduli problem controling the deformation theory of a $P_{\infty}$-algebra $A$ directly \emph{in the} $\infty$\emph{-category} $P_{\infty}-Alg$ of $P_\infty$-algebras (with quasi-isomorphisms as weak equivalences).
+This is not the same as deforming the morphism $\varphi$ (in a way precised below, the Maurer-Cartan elements are the same in both cases but \emph{the gauge equivalence relation differs}).

+To set up the appropriate framework for such a deformation theory, we introduce in Section~\ref{S:formalgeom} the notion of derived prestack group, which can be thought as a family of homotopy formal groups parametrized by a base space and apply this formalism to the deformation theory of algebras over properads.
+Briefly, one associates to $A$ its \emph{derived prestack group of homotopy automorphisms} which is the $\infty$-functor